Resurgence of Home

 We discussed the renewed and fundamental human need to feel safe.
 Even though this year has taken us leaps and bounds into the future in terms of digital technologies, in many ways customer experience went back to a basic of Maslow’s Hierarchy of Needs: safety.
 Security is another element of your customer experience to ensure customers trust interactions with your brand.

 “Companies are increasingly moving toward cross-functional trust & safety teams to oversee all the interactions, ensuring a standard level of safety across each space where consumers interact.”
 Gartner

 “Information Technology Is the Backbone of most business functions, technology investments represent a growing percentage of corporate spending, & many organization stakeholders expect these investments to align with business strategy.”
 Deloitte

 Here at STORIS, our resilient network of home furnishings and appliance retailers remains the voice behind our solutions.
 Our technologies are solutions that solve business challenges to meet the needs of our customers.
 We consistently listen and respond to our community with agility.
 When the retail market changed, our team dynamically adapted our development plans, reimagined important features, and delivered the solutions needed for retailers to thrive today.
 As we continue into 2021, STORIS is here to support and accelerate the industry’s continued success.

 Technology is the foundation for thriving retail in 2021.

 The STORIS team is here to support you.
 In 2020, despite the pandemic, 45 new retailers representing 1 billion dollars in retail revenue, and 200 showrooms choose STORIS to help them navigate the new world of home furnishings and appliance retail.
-STORIS has been a reliable technology partner to the industry for over 30 years, developing and adapting solutions to meet the market where it is.
+STORIS has been a reliable technology partner to the industry for over 30 years, engineering and adapting solutions to meet the market where it is.
 That has never been more important than it is today.
 Discover STORIS’ all-encompassing solution as part of your 2021 technology strategy.